wchrapcynski/wc-component-component-library/README.md

 ### Installation

 After you download the repo, you can use `npm install` to download any dependencies that are necessary.
 The project currently uses Storybook to display the components.
 You can use `npm run storybook` to display them on localhost.
+You can also display a demo of the library on localhost with `npm start`.